kasiazn/courses/Metagenomics/1511/tutorials/scg_part3_1.md

 You should now see 2 files per dataset, a forward fastq file ```_R1_001.fastq``` and its reverse ```_R2_001.fastq```

 Later in some commands we use the variables *sample* and *trim*, the following commands set those variables.
-We will also load the softwares we need to work, if you are interested check modules_load file for details.
+We will also load the softwares we need to complete all this tutorial.
 **In case you loose your connection, you will need to redo this step again.**

 #### For *Hiseq* data without trimming: